Faster transit is coming to the Route 10 corridor

 2022-2023: Corridor plan development

 The Metropolitan Council adopted the Central Avenue corridor (developed as part of Network Next) as the F Line in March 2021.
-The planning phase will conclude with the adoption and approval of the final F Line Corridor Plan by the Metropolitan Council, expected in July 2023.
-The approved F Line Corridor Plan will finalize station locations and key station components to inform the engineering phase.
+The planning phase concluded with the adoption and approval of the final F Line Corridor Plan by the Metropolitan Council in August 2023.
+The approved F Line Corridor Plan identifies final station locations and key station components to inform the engineering phase.

-Taking policy direction from the Final Corridor Plan approved by the Metropolitan Council, station engineering will begin in 2023 and continue into fall 2024.
+Taking policy direction from the Final Corridor Plan approved by the Metropolitan Council, the engineering phase of the project began in August 2023.
 Specific details such as the precise placement of shelters and other amenities within station platforms will be determined in this phase of the project.

 Project Contact